naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician go to the library?
-To check out the network of books!
+Why was the centrifuge so popular at the party?
+It knew how to spin things around.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)